Bartmr/ruby-notepad/README.md

 - `Gemfile` Gem requirements for this app
 - `Gemfile.lock` A list of gems used to ensure that all copies of the app use the same gem versions
 - `config.ru` A configuration file for Rack middleware
-- `.gitignore` Patterns for files that should be ignored by Git

 ## Project files